linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to work with a loom file, you must first connect to it.
 This does not load the data
-or databases, so is very quick regardless of the size of the file.
+or attributes, so is very quick regardless of the size of the file.
 Loom supports
 Python context management, similar to file objects, so normally you should use a ``with``
 statement: